Experts for Leasehold Conveyancing in Leagrave and Chalton

 • An explanation as to the provision in the lease to pay service charges - with regard to both the building, and the more general rights a leaseholder has

-• What you can do if a neighbour is in violation of a provision in their lease?
-For details of the information to be included in your report on your leasehold property in Leagrave and Chalton please enquire of your lawyer in advance of your conveyancing in Leagrave and Chalton
+• What the implications are if you breach a clause of your lease?
+For details of the information to be contained in your report on your leasehold property in Leagrave and Chalton please ask your lawyer in advance of your conveyancing in Leagrave and Chalton

 Last month I purchased a leasehold flat in Leagrave and Chalton.
-Do I have any liability for service charges relating to a period prior to completion of my purchase?
+Am I liable to pay service charges for periods before completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).